adam-mcguinness/helm-charts/README.md

 7. Copy the Private key to tls.key file.
 8. Download the Cloudflare Root CA Cert to the same directory as the above 2 files. `wget https://developers.cloudflare.com/ssl/static/origin_ca_rsa_root.pem`
 9. Concatenate the tls.pem and origin_ca_rsa_root.pem `cat tls.pem origin_ca_rsa_root.pem > combined.crt`
-10. Create the secret in the appropriate namespace `kubectl create secret tls my-tls-secret --cert=combined.pem --key=tls.key -n <namespace>` You will need a secret in each namespace for the ingress to pick up.
+10. Create the secret in the appropriate namespace `kubectl create secret tls my-tls-secret --cert=combined.crt --key=tls.key -n <namespace>` You will need a secret in each namespace for the ingress to pick up.

 ## Rancher